NeotokyoRebuild/neo/README.md

     ./srcds_run_64 -game neo +sv_lan 0 -insecure -console +ip <YOUR_IP> -maxplayers <1-32> +map <MAP_NAME>
     ```
 * Linux with `srcds_linux64` directly:
-    1. Before running `srcds_linux64`, some few environment variables need to setup:
+    1. Before running `srcds_linux64`, a few environment variables need to be set up:
         * `SteamEnv=1`
         * `LD_LIBRARY_PATH="<YOUR_LOCATION>/ntrebuild/bin/linux64"` - So it can find the server libraries
     2. Run: `srcds_linux64 -game neo +sv_lan 0 -insecure -console +map <some map> +maxplayers 24`
-        * In-game it probably won't showup in the server list and you'll have to use `connect` command directly (EX: `connect 192.168.1.###` for LAN server)
+        * In-game it probably won't show up in the server list and you'll have to use `connect` command directly (EX: `connect 192.168.1.###` for LAN server)

 If using `-insecure` and intend to playtest without VAC for debugging purposes, double check on the log that VAC is disabled before continuing.

 ### SourceMod server modification plugins
 > [!WARNING]
-> As of the TF2-SDK update, sourcemod is broken until metamod patches and updated for the 64-bit SDK update
+> As of the TF2-SDK update, SourceMod is broken until Metamod is patched and updated for the 64-bit SDK update

 [SourceMod](https://www.sourcemod.net/) plugins should generally work with NT;RE, however they have to be added to the `ShowMenu` whitelist to make the menu display properly.
 To do this:
 1. Go to directory `addons/sourcemod/gamedata/core.games` where you should find `common.games.txt`